noskisdead/dots/README.md

 - [ ] Return yt dislikes
 - [ ] Obsidian git, annupuccin, style settings, templater
 - [ ] Anki config
-- [ ] Modify the README to include new binds
+- [ ] Modify the README to include new binds and new screenshots
 - [ ] make a nice Github profile